github/codeql/ql/src/Security/CWE-1395/UseOfKnownVulnerableAction.md

 ## Description

-The security of the workflow and the repository could be compromised by GitHub Actions workflows that utilize third-party GitHub Actions with known vulnerabilities.
+The security of the workflow and the repository could be compromised by GitHub Actions workflows that utilize GitHub Actions with known vulnerabilities.

 ## Recommendations